NicolasIRAGNE/GBmu/README.md

 Trying to write a GameBoy emulator from scratch with no prior experience in electronics / emulation in general.
 One of the dumbest ideas i've had so far.

+** The rest of this README is outdated and I don't have time to fix it.
+Sorry. **

 ## Dependencies

 Cmake version 3.15 minimum.